onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`axis` | IntegerAttr | 64-bit signless integer attribute
+`axis` | ::mlir::IntegerAttr | 64-bit signless integer attribute
-`keepdims` | IntegerAttr | 64-bit signless integer attribute
+`keepdims` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
+`input` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
-`input` | memref of any type values or tensor of any type values `split` | memref of any type values or tensor of any type values or none type
+`split` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output_sequence` | memref of any type values or tensor of any type values
+`output_sequence` | SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of stirng type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or memref of any type values

 ### `onnx.Sqrt` (ONNXSqrtOp)